michaeldxn/listing-database-items-project/README.md

   b.
 Html blockquotes
   c.
 Use htmlspecialchars in case code is used for cross site scripting (XXS).
 7. Output should have a result-set containing a list of all the rows (entries) returned from the query.

+## Features

+- Retrieves jokes from a MySQL database using a `SELECT` query
+- Uses **PDO** with a `try-catch` block to handle database connection and query errors
+- Sends error messages to a separate `error.html.php` page for user-friendly error handling
+- Utilizes a `while` loop and `fetch(PDO::FETCH_ASSOC)` to get result rows as associative arrays
+- Outputs data securely using `htmlspecialchars()` to protect against Cross-Site Scripting (XSS)
+- Separates logic (controller) and presentation (view) using an MVC-style structure
+- Displays results in the `jokes.html.php` file using `foreach` and HTML `<blockquote>` tags